Skip to content

 • Do not forget to leave a glass of cold water by your bed and have it when needed to avoid night sweats.

-3. Keep Your Body Moving/Shake Things Up and Stay Active
+3. Keep Your Body Moving

 Exercise and staying physically active is one of the best ways to feel your best during menopause.
 It also helps take care of your heart health.